-Later this year, consulting businesses will be able to benchmark their KPIs against similar firms to learn where to make improvements in how they run their business.
-The survey will be the first of its kind in the UK consulting market.
+Each year the Network releases it’s Consultancy BenchPress survey which enables consulting owners to benchmark their KPIs against similar firms to learn where to make improvements in how they run their business.
+The survey is the first and largest of its kind in the UK founder-led consulting market.

 Giving back to the community